hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting ONU GPON PLOAM password
-This setting must be set with the `misc` binary and the `exeep_w8 "0123456789"` command.
+This setting must be changed with the `misc` binary and the `exeep_w8 "0123456789"` command.
-For example, if the PLOAM password like `0123456789` ,
+For example, if the PLOAM password is like `0123456789`:
 ```
 #ONT/system/misc> exeep_w8 "0123456789"
 ```

-The `exeep_r8` command can also be used to retrieve the set PLOAM password.
+The `exeep_r8` command can also be used to retrieve the configured PLOAM password.
 ```
 #ONT/system/misc> exeep_r8
 [00, 000] 44 45 46 41 55 4c 54 00 - 00 00 00 00 00 00 00 00     |  DEFAULT......